Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_access_specifiers/access_specifiers.rst

     Generally, for a class that has invariants:

-    - All member variables should be private.
+    - All member variables should be :cch:`private`.
-    - Functions which are a part of the class interface should be public.
+    - Functions which are a part of the class interface should be :cch:`public`.
-    - Functions which are a part of the implementation (often helper functions to be used inside public functions) should be protected or private.
+    - Functions which are a part of the implementation (often helper functions to be used inside public functions) should be :cch:`protected` or :cch:`private`.

 In the case of a class representing a fraction, there was no need for private functions but once your classes get bigger, you might need to split/extract some code from public functions to simplify or deduplicate their code.
 Protected/private functions in such case should be used - they are a detail how interface is realized so they should not be a part of the (public) interface.